 Do you hate it when your beautiful stainless steel pots are discolored and look like you’ve used them for over 10 years?
 To be honest I really hate it.
 But, there is no need to get frustrated because of this.
-In this post we will discuss why discoloration happens, how to clean discolored stainless steel pots with different homemade cleaners as well as review of a few special products such as the Bar Keepers Friend you can get from Amazon now!
+In this post, we will discuss why discoloration happens, how to clean discolored stainless steel pots with different homemade cleaners as well as a review of a few special products such as the Bar Keepers Friend you can get from Amazon now!
 For those in a hurry that don’t have time to read the whole post here is a quick tip:

 Pour a little bit of 50% diluted white vinegar in the pot.
 Get a soft non-abrasive sponge and start slowly scrubbing the surface.
 After one minute of scrubbing, rinse it and let it dry.
 Polish it with a soft cloth and a little bit of olive oil.

 Now for those who want to know more, before I can dive into the other different ways to clean your stainless steel pots and pans and return their initial shine and glory, let’s discuss why discoloration happens in the first place.

 Stainless steel pots are very sensitive to high temperatures.
 Whilst cooking you must remember to cook on low to medium heat to avoid discoloration, also known as “rainbow stain”.
 Cooking oils can affect the surfaces as well.
 Especially cooking sprays.
 Their special formula tends to stick on the surface of the stainless steel pots and change their color.
 Instead, you can use vegetable oil or butter which will not only protect the pots but give a much better taste to your food.